 I’m a journalist for The Washington Post.
 Hello.

-I’ve written a variety of stories while on local, national and foreign assignments: from the Academy Awards to the UN climate conference, from Davos to Fallujah, from Anthony Fauci to Parker Posey, from Iowa during caucus season to Alaska during a jungle primary.
-I’ve written a series of stories on climate change, to try to capture what it feels like to be alive right now.
-I’ve also chronicled life in the Trump Era.
+For a little buffet of my work, scroll past this bio.
+Since 2005, I’ve covered a variety of stories for The Post while on local, national and foreign assignments: from the Oscars to the UN climate conference to the Summer Olympics, from Davos to Fallujah, from Anthony Fauci to Parker Posey, from Iowa during caucus season to Alaska during a jungle primary.

-I wrote a nonfiction book titled “Almighty,” based on this Post story, about three anti-nuclear activists who broke into a weapons site nicknamed “the Fort Knox of Uranium.”
+I wrote a nonfiction book titled “Almighty,” based on this Post story, about anti-nuclear activists who broke into a weapons site nicknamed “the Fort Knox of Uranium.”
 The New York Times called it a “strangely captivating book — dark and utterly frightening.”
 It’s a great beach read.

 As a grantee for the Pulitzer Center on Crisis Reporting, I produced a series of articles on the nuclear history of — and environmental peril in — the Republic of the Marshall Islands.
 (I’ve also edited books; want me to edit/doctor/zhuzh-up yours?
 Contact me.)